quicwg/datagram/draft-ietf-quic-datagram.md

 ## Acknowledgement Handling

-Although DATAGRAM frames are not retransmitted upon loss detection, they are ack-eliciting ({{!RFC9002}}).
-Receivers SHOULD support delaying ACK frames (within the limits specified by max_ack_delay) in reponse to receiving packets that only contain DATAGRAM frames, since the timing of these acknowledgements is not used for loss recovery.
+Although DATAGRAM frames are not retransmitted upon loss detection, they are ack-eliciting ({{!RFC9002}}) unless the peer sent the max_datagram_no_ack transport parameter.
+Receivers SHOULD support delaying ACK frames (within the limits specified by max_ack_delay) in reponse to receiving packets that only contain ack-eliciting DATAGRAM frames, since the timing of these acknowledgements is not used for loss recovery.

 As with any ack-eliciting frame, when a sender suspects that a packet containing only DATAGRAM frames has been lost, it sends probe packets to elicit a faster